 Marketers are better able to make important decisions about their app based on the results of their in-app marketing.
 By reacting to feedback from user reviews, marketers can improve the overall user experience of an app and therefore increase the App Store rating.
 With more satisfied customers, marketers can extend their reach to an even bigger scale and continue to develop apps in line with ever-changing customer trends.

-To make the most of the messaging tools available to you within your mobile app, read Leanplum’s 6 Minute Guide to Mobile Messaging.
+To make the most of the messaging tools available to you within your mobile app, read Leanplum’s Guide to in App Messaging.